Upton railway station: Freight and goods

 Adjacent to the station there was a coal and goods yard with a cattle pen.
 From 1 February 1965, the goods yard only handled coal, and closed on 28 April 1969.
 The site of the goods yard now has a Co-operative supermarket.
 Access to the yard was operated by a small signal box with a 24-lever frame, which was used until 25 June 1969.
 The signal box was situated at the southern end of the Bidston-bound platform.

 Iron ore freight trains also passed through the station.
 These freight trains operated from Bidston Dock to the John Summers steelworks in Shotton.
 The Class 9F locomotive 92203, later named as Black Prince, worked the final steam-hauled iron ore train in November 1967.
 The freight service itself ended around 1980.

 Future

 Proposals have been put forward to electrify the track as part of the proposed Borderlands line electrification scheme.
 Merseyrail would like to see the line electrified and incorporated into the Wirral line to link with its own third-rail service, with a doubling of the frequency of services.
 This would allow the station to serve as a part of a direct service to Liverpool.

 Transport for Wales have an Adopt a Station initiative.
 Upton station is on their list of adopted stations and has been adopted by a member, or members, of the public.

-In June 2018 it was announced that, as part of the new KeolisAmey operation of the Wales & Borders franchise, the frequency of trains on the line would increase to 2tph from December 2022.
-It is expected to be increased by December 2021, but is currently experiencing delays were caused by the COVID-19 pandemic.
+In June 2018 it was announced that, as part of the new KeolisAmey operation of the Wales & Borders franchise, the frequency of trains on the line would increase to 2tph from December 2021.
+This was then delayed to May 2022.

+However, in May 2022, the planned timetable with the increased service was revised with the additional services removed, therefore any increase in frequency was scrapped, due to timetable conflict with freight services, as of September 2025, the service frequency increase has not been approved by the Office of Rail and Road.